fly-studio/merged-fuse/README.md

 12345678abcdefghi
 ```

-So it virtual merges two files, with a json, and output the merged content.
+So it virtual merges two files, with a json, and output the merged content when reading.

-> Of course, this plugin builded for **BIG SIZE** files. eg: `mkv, mp4`,
+> Of course, this plugin builds for **BIG SIZE** files. eg: `mkv, mp4`,
 >
 > Or so many **BIG SIZE** copies with a few difference. eg: program copies(with different biz channel ID)

+# FEATURES
+- Runs in userspace (FUSE);
+- Files with the string `-merged-` anywhere in the filename are considered concatenation description special files;
+- JSON format;
+- Save disk space;
+- Virtual merge files;
+- Virtual replace file's content.
+- Auto mount in fstab at Boot

 # Install
 It needs GCC 4.9, [Install GCC 4.9 in CentOS 6/7](#install-gcc-49-in-centos-67)